Analysis | A more millennial Washington takes shape

 America may have gotten its oldest president ever on Wednesday, but there’s no question the power structure of Washington has become far more millennial at the same time.

-This was the second election where millennials are projected to break turnout records, the generation that is approximately age 25 to 40 today is well positioned to have a significant impact on policymaking in the near future and for years to come, said Abby Kiesa, deputy director at the Tufts University Center for Information and Research on Civic Learning & Engagement.
+This was the second election with millennials projected to break turnout records, and the generation that is approximately ages 25 to 40 today is well positioned to have a significant impact on policymaking in the near future and for years to come, said Abby Kiesa, deputy director at the Tufts University Center for Information and Research on Civic Learning and Engagement.

-The results of the 2020 election showed that if young voters are given clear information on how and where to vote, even if it is constantly changing due to a pandemic, that they will show up, Kiesa said.
+The results of the 2020 election showed that if young voters are given clear information on how and where to vote, even if it is constantly changing because of a pandemic, that they will show up, Kiesa said.
 She added that this year “exemplified for us that young people’s political participation is really about increasing access — and not apathy at all.”

-According to the Pew Research Center, a millennial is someone born between 1981 and 1996, though defining the cutoff points isn’t “an exact science,” according Michael Dimock, president of Pew Research Center.
+According to the Pew Research Center, a millennial is someone born between 1981 and 1996, though defining the cutoff points isn’t “an exact science,” according Michael Dimock, the center’s president.
 Here’s more from him:

 Most Millennials were between the ages of 5 and 20 when the 9/11 terrorist attacks shook the nation, and many were old enough to comprehend the historical significance of that moment, while most members of Gen Z have little or no memory of the event.
 Millennials also grew up in the shadow of the wars in Iraq and Afghanistan, which sharpened broader views of the parties and contributed to the intense political polarization that shapes the current political environment.
 And most Millennials were between 12 and 27 during the 2008 election, where the force of the youth vote became part of the political conversation and helped elect the first black president.
 Added to that is the fact that Millennials are the most racially and ethnically diverse adult generation in the nation’s history.

-And all of these things combined with a summer where police violence, a pandemic and an economic downturn dominated headlines and shaped how millennials engaged the electoral process.
+And all of these things combined with a summer in which police violence, a pandemic and an economic downturn dominated headlines and shaped how millennials engaged the electoral process.

-“Millennials have seen a succession of one institutional failure after the next, and so the time for bold governing is long overdue,” said Torres, who said he hopes to work with those on both sides of the aisle.
+“Millennials have seen a succession of one institutional failure after the next, and so the time for bold governing is long overdue,” said Torres, who said he hopes to work with lawmakers on both sides of the aisle.

 “I’m a pragmatist at heart.
 It is in my nature to seek compromise and coalition-building whenever possible,” he added.
 “But I have moral boundaries that I refuse to cross, and I’m hardly alone in that sentiment.”